15 Sources

 Source: Reuters

-Palo Alto Networks CEO Nikesh Arora emphasized the strategic importance of the acquisition, stating, "The rise of AI and the explosion of machine identities have made it clear that the future of security must be built on the vision that every identity requires the right level of privilege controls" 2.
-This sentiment reflects the growing concern over AI-driven cybersecurity threats and the need for more sophisticated identity and access management solutions.
+Palo Alto Networks CEO Nikesh Arora emphasized this point, stating, "The rise of AI and the explosion of machine identities have made it clear that the future of security must be built on the vision that every identity requires the right level of privilege controls" 3.

 Source: Axios